joshheinrichs/go-chat-rpc/README.md

 ### Setup

-Start the server via `go run server.go shared.go` and then start as many clients as you want via `go run client.go shared.go`.
+Start the server via `go run server.go` and then start as many clients as you want via `go run client.go`
 ### Chat Commands

 The following special chat commands exist: